mel-project/bridge-sol/README.md

 # Themelio Bridge Contract

-This contract is a Themelio SPV client which allows users to relay Themelio staker sets, block headers, and transactions for the purpose of creating tokenized versions of Themelio assets, on the Ethereum network, which have already been locked up in a sister contract previously existing on the Themelio network.
+This contract is a Themelio SPV client which allows users to submit Themelio staker sets, block headers, and transactions for the purpose of creating tokenized versions of Themelio assets, on the Ethereum network, which have already been locked up in a sister contract previously existing on the Themelio network.
 Check us out at https://themelio.org !